mislav/poignant-guide/README.markdown

 Chapter 8: Heaven's Harp was never recovered.
 I suspect \_why started drawing it, but never finished or published.

+> "Quite so," he said.
+"I went out to my car yesterday and there was a shoe in the passenger's seat.
+A very battered oxford.
+Looking straight ahead like it needed a lift to the cobbler's.
+I did a cavity search and came up with a crisp note from my deceased ancestor, the same whose property I've looked after, lo, these many years."

+> "Wow," I said.
+And I glared at my shoe, at the things it would do when I'm gone.

   [cc]: http://creativecommons.org/licenses/by-sa/2.5/